SeanLmax/seanlmax.github.io/_pages/about.md

 [[Artifacts]](https://github.com/5hadowblad3/Beacon_artifact)
 🏆 <span style='color: red;'>**Google Research Paper Award**</span>
 <!-- **[Acceptance rate: 24.5% (97/396)]** -->

+## Bio
+I am a true idealist, driven by intellectual curiosity and a passion for tackling unsolved challenges.
+Before joined CityUHK, I dedicated two years to exploring _what I want to be_ and _what I benefit to do_ in this society through diverse experiences across academia and industry.
+During these two years, I had the privilege to work at renowned institutions including [Alibaba DAMO Academy](https://damo.alibaba.com/?language=en), [Zhejiang Lab](https://en.zhejianglab.com/), [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/), and [Huawei 2012Lab](https://www.huawei.com/cn/).
+I am deeply honored to have collaborated with exceptional mentors such as [Prof. Zheng YAN](https://web.xidian.edu.cn/yanzheng/en/index.html), [Prof. Yinqian ZHANG](https://yinqian.org/), [Dr. Haoyu MA](https://scholar.google.com/citations?user=9csJTTcAAAAJ&hl=zh-CN), and [Dr. Jianyu NIU](https://jianyu-niu.github.io/), whose guidance has been pivotal to my growth.
+This transformative journey has not only gifted me with invaluable professional insights but also cherished memories that continue to shape my path.

+## Award
+  * Outstanding Master Student, 2022
+  * Outstanding Bachelor Graduate, 2019
+  * Excellent Undergraduate Thesis, 2019
+  * Interdisciplinary Contest In Modeling, *Honorable Mention*
+  * National Cryptography Competition, *Third Prize*
+  * China Undergraduate Mathematical Contest in Modeling, *First Prize in Province District*

 ## About me
 I was born in Shandong, China.
 I am obsessed with playing music🎶, such as accordion🪗 and piano🎹.
 Also, you would often see me at livehouses🎤 and talk-shows🤣.
 These hobbies shaped my sentimental personalities.
 Talk is cheap, show me your activities!
 I love express myself and experiencing new things.